PelleLille/hsl-docs/data.rst

 $recipientdomain  string  "example.com"              Domain part of recipient's address
 $recipientdomains array   ["example.com", ...]
 List of all domain part of all recipient addresses
 $messageid        string  "18c190a3-93f-47d7-bd..."
 ID of the message
-$actionid         number  1                          ID; incremented per message action/recipient (Deliver, CopyMail, Quarantine, etc.)
+$actionid         number  1                          ID; incremented per message action/recipient (Deliver, Quarantine, etc.)
 $serverid         string  "mailserver\:1"            ID of the mailserver profile
 $serverip         string  "10.0.0.1"                 IP address of the mailserver
 $transportid      string  "mailtransport\:1"         ID of the transport profile to be used